David Dyment

 David Dyment is a Canadian author and academic based in Ottawa, Canada.
-Most recently he taught at the Norman Paterson School of International Affairs and is a senior research associate in the Centre on North American Politics, both at Carleton University.
+At Carleton University, he’s been an Assistant Professor and later a Senior Research Associate and has taught Canadian foreign policy at the Norman Paterson School of International Affairs.
 He has been a deputy director at Global Affairs Canada and has worked on the staff of the Governor General of Canada.
 He is a director of Canadian International Council.

 Biography

 He received his doctorate from the Université de Montréal.